 Kartika reminisces the life and times of her beloved best friend in this heartwarming dog tribute.

-It all started with me leaving hometown to go to college.
-Being an only child of my parents I was worried about them missing me too much.
+It all started with me leaving my hometown to go to college.
+Being the only child of my parents I was worried about them missing me too much.

 It was just around this time that my uncle’s dog had puppies and I brought one home as a delightful distraction for my parents when I was away.